Shrek the Third: Satirical marketing effort

 as well as appearances on television and radio to encourage people to see the film.

 Controversy

 In the beginning of the film, in Prince Charming's dinner theater, coconuts are revealed to be the source of the sound effect for horses' hoof beats.
 This same joke was used in Monty Python and the Holy Grail, which also starred John Cleese and Eric Idle.
 Idle walked out of the premiere (though later reentered after calming himself down) and claimed to be considering suing the producers of Shrek for the unauthorized use of this gag, while the producers claim they were honoring Idle and Cleese by putting the part in.

-Sequels
+Future

-The film was followed by a sequel, Shrek Forever After, which was released in theaters on May 21, 2010, and will be followed by Shrek 5, which is in development and set for June 30, 2027.
+The film was followed by a sequel, Shrek Forever After, which was released in theaters on May 21, 2010, and will be followed by Shrek 5, which is in development and set for release on June 30, 2027.